Nal222/Online-Music-Gallery/README.md

 # Online-Music-Gallery
-This is a website where the public can listen to different music genres
+This is a website where the public can play and download music of different genres.
+The can also upload music to the site.